-USS Bryce Canyon is a Shenandoah-class destroyer tender laid down on July 7, 1945 and launched on March 7, 1946.
-It was commissioned on September 15, 1950 under Capt.
-M. R. Gerin’s with the hull number AD-36 and served in the US Navy for 31 years until it was decommissioned on June 30, 1981.
-During its activities, the ship carried a complement of 859 people onboard and had the main missions in Panama Canal, San Diego, Yokosuka, Sasebo, Pearl Harbor, Nagoya, Kobe, Subic Bay or Long Beach.
-After the decommissioning, the ship was struck from the Navy List on June 30, 1981.
-For the services brought to the country during the Korean World, USS Bryce Canyon received one battle star.
+The USS Bryce Canyon (AD-36) was a Shenandoah-class destroyer tender laid down on July 7, 1945, and launched on March 7, 1946.
+It was commissioned on September 15, 1950, under Capt.
+M. R. Gerin’s command with the hull number AD-36 and served in the U.S. Navy for 31 years until it was decommissioned on June 30, 1981.
+During its activities, the ship carried a complement of 859 people on board and had its main missions in Panama Canal, San Diego, Yokosuka, Sasebo, Pearl Harbor, Nagoya, Kobe, Subic Bay, and Long Beach.
+After decommissioning, the ship was struck from the Navy List on June 30, 1981.
+For the services brought to the country, the USS Bryce Canyon received one battle star.
 If you are a Navy veteran who has been diagnosed with a life-threatening condition as a result of exposure to asbestos, you can receive compensation without having to file a civil lawsuit against the companies that negligently manufactured or sold the asbestos products that caused you cancer.
 Any veteran diagnosed with a condition attributable to exposure while serving on active duty, even though it presented many years after discharge, is eligible, provided he/she has been discharged honorably.